 We offer fair and competitive rates of pay and benefits to our staff, including a bonus scheme to all employees.

-In addition to basic pay, all employees are eligible for the company bonus scheme, which is paid monthly to pub based staff and half yearly to head office based staff.
+In addition to basic pay, all employees are eligible for a company bonus scheme, paid monthly to pub-based staff and bi-yearly to head-office-based staff.

-All employees with more than 18 months’ service are eligible to join the Share Incentive Plan (SIP) and receive free shares in the company, giving them the opportunity to benefit from in the company’s future success.
-Employees can also choose to purchase additional shares in the company under the Partnership Shares Scheme.
+All employees with more than 18 months’ service are eligible to join the Share Incentive Plan (SIP) and receive free shares in J D Wetherspoon plc, giving them the opportunity to benefit from the company’s future success.
+Employees can also, under the Partnership Shares Scheme, choose to purchase additional shares in the company.

 All employees are encouraged to participate actively in the business strategy, including:

-- Regular liaison meetings with employees at all levels to gain feedback on aspects of the business and ideas for improvements;
+- regular liaison meetings with employees, at all levels, to gain feedback on aspects of the business and ideas for improvement.

-- Directors and senior management completing regular visits to pubs, and pub employees visiting the head office;
+- directors and senior management completing regular pub visits – and pub employees visiting head office.

-Whilst some employees are members of a Union [and/or representative body], the company does not recognise any Union for the purposes of collective bargaining.
+While some employees are members of a union or representative body, the company does not recognise any union for the purposes of collective bargaining.

-The company respects the right that employees have to the freedom of association.
+The company respects employees’ rights to freedom of association.

-We support the wellbeing of our employees on a wide range of health issues including those raised at the recruitment stage and with any necessary adjustments required to help them maintain employment and to ensure that our employees are not harmed by their work.
+We support the well-being of our employees on a wide range of physical and mental health issues, including those raised at the recruitment stage.
+Wetherspoon seeks to make those necessary adjustments reasonably required to help our employees to maintain employment and to ensure that they are not harmed by their work.

-We offer a range of flexible working arrangements and hours to support employees in different stages of their career or life, including sabbatical leave and school holiday leave.
+We offer a range of flexible working arrangements and hours to support employees in different stages of their career and life.